gear-foundation/gear-wiki/docs/developing-contracts/testing.md

     // And it's exit code equals 1, instead of 0 for success replies. let _ = Log::error_builder();

-    // Let’s send a new message after the program has been initialized. let res = ping_pong.send_bytes(100001, "PING");
+    // Let’s send a new message after the program has been initialized.
+    // The initialized program expects to receive a byte string "PING" and replies with a byte string "PONG". let res = ping_pong.send_bytes(100001, "PING");

     // Other fields are set optionally by `dest()`, `source()`, `payload()`, `payload_bytes()`.